matestack/matestack-docs/app/markdown/guides/create_a_dynamic_spa.md

 end
 ```

-Note: the apps name has to match the namespace of you basemate page:
+Note: The app's name has to match the namespace of your basemate page:

 - Pages::**Website**::Home
 - Pages::**Website**::AboutUs

-Clicking on the transition links will perform dynamic transition and change the
+Clicking on the transition links will perform a dynamic transition and change the
-content without a full page reload.
+content without doing a full page reload.

-You can see this in action when navigating through this guides.
+You can see this in action when navigating through our guides.
 The links on the
-sidebar of these docs are transition components.
+sidebar of the doc articles are transition components.

 ## Summary